lockss/lockss.github.io/administrators/admin/setting-up/clockss-web-harvest-guidelines.md

 ## Overview

-CLOCKSS can use web harvesters to programmatically discover and collect content from your website.
+The LOCKSS software can use web harvesters to programmatically discover and collect content from your website.
 In order to support this method of preservation, the following general conditions must be met: